ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/Easily-hosting-your-portfolio-online.md

 - Go to www.github.com and log in.
 - Find the "Create new repository" button and click it.
 - Name your repository anything.
-I named mine "AbesPortfolio".
+We named ours "AbesPortfolio".
 - Copy the URL given to you under "Quick setup".

 ![image10](images/image10.png)